jlou2u/jlou2u.github.io/books.markdown

 ## On My Reading List

 - *Nostromo* by Joseph Conrad
-- *Heat 2* by Michael Mann and Meg Gardiner
 - *Jane Eyre* by Charlotte Bronte (for when Audrey is done with Maze Runner series)
 - *Demon Copperhead* by Barbara Kingsolver
-- *The Golden Compass* by Philip Pullman (for with Audrey)
 - *The Crossing* by Cormac McCarthy (2nd book in Border Trilogy following All the Pretty Horses)
 - *Cities of the Plain* by Cormac McCarthy (3rd book in Border Trilogy)
 - *Parable of the Sower* by Octavia Butler